The Churches of Britain and Ireland

 Leicester on Wikipedia.

-Churches in Aylestone, Belgrave, Blackfriars, Braunstone, Clarendon Park, Highfields, Humberstone, South Fields, South Wigston, Spinney Hills, Stoneygate, Westcotes, Western Park.
+Churches in Aylestone, Belgrave, Blackfriars, Braunstone, Clarendon Park, Highfields, Humberstone, New Parks, South Fields, South Wigston, Spinney Hills, Stoneygate, Westcotes, Western Park.
 Some links open another page.

 Abbey Ruins.
 An Augustinian foundation (1143).
 SK 585 060.
 From an old postcard (franked 1907) in Steve Bulman's Collection.
 Link1.
 Link2.
 Grade I listed.